-Sleep is a core physiological function that impacts many other important areas of functioning, including our energy, mood, appetite, motivation, concentration, and efficiency.
-The average adult needs 6 to 9 hours of sleep.
+Sleep is a core physiological function that impacts many other important areas of functioning (e.g., energy, mood, appetite, motivation, concentration, efficiency).
+The average adult needs 6-9 hours of sleep.
 Consistently getting less than 6 hours per night leads to a range of health consequences, and consistently getting more than 9 hours leads to excessive lethargy and fatigue.
-Unfortunately, one-third of people struggle with chronic sleep difficulties that affect their sleep, the most common sleep problem being insomnia.
-Here are some facts about sleep and insomnia to help you get started on your journey toward better sleep.
+Unfortunately, many of us struggle with mild to chronic sleep difficulties that impact our daily lives.
+Understanding our sleep cycle gives us insight into how our sleep patterns work and can help us identify the reasons why our sleep may be disturbed.

 Types of Sleep

 We have 2 main types of sleep: non-REM and REM sleep.

 - non-REM sleep is characterized by 3 stages of sleep that progressively deepen from light sleep, to restful sleep, to deep sleep.

 - REM (rapid eye movement) sleep is characterized by dreaming and is the state in which restoration of our brain and body functions occurs, including energy conservation and memory consolidation.

 We cycle through Stages 1, 2, 3, and REM throughout the night.
 Each cycle takes approximately 90 minutes and repeats.
 Also, as the night progresses we increasingly spend a longer period of time in REM (which leads to sleeping becoming more “restorative”, or restful the longer we sleep).
 So, let’s talk about each stage individually.